reminia/json2struct/README.md

 There are 3 modules:
 * core, the core conversion logic.
-* cil, a simple cli tool that converts between json and struct type, a zip is released for this module.
+* cil, a simple cli tool that wraps the conversion logic, a zip is released for this module.
 * api, a simple rest api that serves the conversion.
  I have released both a zip and a docker image for ease usage.